abhinavGupta16/traffic-sign-detection/README.md

 ## NYU-CV-Fall-2018

 ## Result
-Finished 8th in a class of 105 students, with an accuracy of 0.99730 on the unknown test data.
+Finished in top 10 in the class of 105 students, with an accuracy of <b>0.99730</b> on the unknown test data.

 ### Assignment 2: Traffic sign competition